This article was last updated on Oct. 14, 2021.

 Now, add up those numbers.
 If your score is:

-Between 10 and 16, pay closer to attention to your eating habits.
-To eat more mindfully, try paying attention to when you eat, why you eat and whether you’re really hungry.
+Between 10 and 16: Pay closer to attention to your eating habits.
+To figure out how to stop mindless eating, try paying attention to when you eat, why you eat and whether you’re really hungry.

 How to stop mindless eating

 Eating mindfully can be more difficult than you think.
 But, here's a place to start: